Physical Medicine and Rehabilitation

 - Also, Dr. Henry York, a physiatrist at the University of Maryland Rehabilitation & Orthopaedic Institute (UMROI, formerly Kernan Orthopedics and Rehabilitation) is a tremendous resource and has offered to mentor students interested in PM&R.

-- Dr. Samuel Mayer, the Program Director of the Johns Hopkins PM&R Department is a great mentor and welcomes students to shadow as well as apply for elective rotations at their program.
-Inquiries can be sent to Residency Coordinator, Nicole Prioleau.
+- In prior years, Dr. Samuel Mayer, the Vice Chair of Education of the Johns Hopkins PM&R Department, has been a great mentor and has welcomed students to shadow as well as apply for elective rotations at their program.
+Inquiries can be sent to their Residency Coordinator, Nicole Prioleau.

 - An away rotation is strongly recommended, especially since University of Maryland does not have a home residency program.
-A good option is at Sinai (see above).
+Many students commonly do 2 away rotations; however, 3 is rare and not recommended.
+A good option if you would like to stay in/around Baltimore is at Sinai (see above).
 Another advantage of an away rotation is that the in-house UMROI rotation is heavily inpatient, and rotating at a more outpatient focused institution may provide a fuller view of the non-inpatient aspects of PM&R.

 - Many PM&R applicants do away rotations at top-tier programs.
 This is not necessary, but it can be helpful.
 Again, PM&R is a small field and growing more and more competitive.
 A letter from a big name or a faculty at your top choice can go a long way.

 - The other recommendation letters often come from faculty in internal medicine (since you will need one for your preliminary year applications anyway) and those in closely related fields, such as neurology.
 If you have significant research experiences, a letter from your research advisor can help.